antalike/MemOS-Docs/content/en/overview/faq.md

 Our cloud service platform provides two core interfaces:

-`addMessages` — Submit raw information (user-AI conversations, user action logs/traces within the app, etc.) to us, and we automatically process and store it as memories.
+`addMessage` — Submit raw information (user-AI conversations, user action logs/traces within the app, etc.) to us, and we automatically process and store it as memories.

-`searchMemories` — Recall relevant memories in subsequent conversations and optionally complete instruction assembly, making AI responses closer to user needs.
+`searchMemory` — Recall relevant memories in subsequent conversations and optionally complete instruction assembly, making AI responses closer to user needs.

 ### Q: What are the core functions of MemOS?